nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Internal File Explorer

 Internal File Explorer is a simple file explorer that supports viewing files on your computer.
-It contains a `CurrentPath` that represents the directory the explorer is viewing, as well as a `FileList` of the children files under that directory.
+It uses a `CurrentPath` that represents the directory the explorer is viewing, as well as a `FileList` of the children files under that directory.
 The user can use `CdCommand` to change the current directory of the explorer, so he or she can view files under different directories.